simul/simul.github.io/legal/igula.md

 "Account" means a user account with a unique username and associated password selected by you, which enables you to download the trueSKY Plugin under the Licence.

-"Content" means any code, artwork, or other content that Simul makes available to you for use with the trueSKY Code.
+"Content" means any code, artwork, or other content that is created by you with the Licensed Products.

 "Source Code" means the human readable form of a software program.